mhidoart/certificateExtractor/README.md

 all results are stored in /certificate

 ## further more
-after executing the script, in /certificates, you will find a folder names 'certificates + current date" and inside of it you will find different csv files those are base64 certificates extracted from .msg,.text.eml ...etc and each csv file has as a name a number indicating his order followed by the name of the source file (from which the script extracted the base64 certificates)
+after executing the script, in /certificates, you will find a folder named 'certificates + current date" and inside of it you will find different csv files those are base64 certificates extracted from .msg,.text.eml ...etc and each csv file has as a name a number indicating his order followed by the name of the source file (from which the script extracted the base64 certificates)

 you will also find one file named : 'All_Certificates.csv' this file contains all base64 certificates extracted from all input files